cnanders/matlab-ascii-comm-notes/README.md

 # ASCII

 Recall that ASCII is a 8-bit character system (256 characters).
-For example, the base10 representation of the “carriage return” character is 13, which is 0x0D in hex, or 00001101 in binary.
+For example, the decimal representation of the “carriage return” character is 13, which is 0x0D in hex, or 00001101 in binary.

-# Terminator Characters in Data Transmission
+# Terminator Characters

-MATLAB must always send whatever terminator characters the serial device expects  When matlab reads data back, it will always need to strip any terminator characters sent from the device
+MATLAB must always send whatever terminator characters the serial device expects.
+When matlab reads data back, it needs to strip any terminator characters sent from the device

 # `fprintf`